nebmit/envelope-encryption/README.md

 var dek = encryption.dek;
 var salt = encryption.salt;

-// Generate the KEK from the keyphrase and salt const kek = envelope.generateKey(myKeyphrase, salt);
+// Generate the KEK from the keyphrase and salt.
+// This has to be done every time you want to encrypt/decrypt data.
+// Do not store this in any persistent storage.
+This is effectively the password. const kek = envelope.generateKey(myKeyphrase, salt);

 // Encrypt the data
-const encrypted = envelope.encrypt(myData, kek);
+const encrypted = envelope.encrypt(dek, kek, myData);

 // ... do something with the encrypted data ...

-// Decrypt the data at a later date const decrypted = envelope.decrypt(encrypted, kek);
+// Decrypt the data at a later date const decrypted = envelope.decrypt(dek, kek, encrypted);
 ```

 # Express example authentication: